I bought my first house in April 2012. We paid $185,000. Our loan was for $177k at 3% for 15 years.

 In reality, both scenarios could cost you the same amount of money upfront.
 They would’ve for me.

-Option B also gives you flexibility… If you wanted to spend $50,000 to buy a rental property, you’d have liquidity to do so.
-Or if you wanted to put all your savings towards your mortgage, you’d be $20k better off than Option A.
+Option B also gives you flexibility… If you wanted to spend $50,000 to buy a rental property, you’d have the liquidity to do so.
+Or if you wanted to put all your savings towards your mortgage, you’d end up $20k better off than Option A.

 However, I suspect if you’ve gotten this far, you probably won’t want to do that.
 Why?
 Because you’ve grown to understand the power of compound interest.
 In those early years with a savings balance of say $10-20k, 6% annual returns may only mean $600-1,200/year.
 Returns like that can seem futile when you’re paying $5,000/year in mortgage interest charges.
 However, when your $20k investment balance grows to $100,000, a 6% return will earn you $6,000/year.
 Even if you don’t contribute another $1, in the next year that 6% will earn $6,360 in interest.

 Put another way, a $200,000 mortgage at 3% interest would cost you under $6,000 in interest in its first year.
 The interest charges will decrease every year after that.
-A $100,000 investment account earning 6% interest would earn you $6,000 in its first year.
+A $100,000 investment account earning 6% interest/return would earn you $6,000 in its first year.
 The returns would increase every year after that.
 Feed the investment account!
 The more you pay towards your mortgage, the less it’ll save you in interest.
 The more you put into an investment, the more it can make you.
 If you’re looking at a 15-20 year investment period, odds are good you’ll earn greater than 3% returns.
 Some years you’ll lose money on your investing.
 Some years you’ll gain more than 6%.